T-Shirt vs Microfibre Towel for Curly Hair: Which Is Better?

 • Create better hold

 Applying gel to damp hair can also create a stronger cast.
-Once fully dry, scrunch out the cast to reveal softer, more defined and frizz-free curls.
+Once your hair is completely dry, gently scrunch out the cast to reveal soft, defined and frizz-free curls.

 Styling on Damp Hair vs Soaking Wet Hair

-Some people get their best results applying products to soaking wet hair.
-Others prefer styling on damp hair.
+Some people get their best results applying products to soaking wet hair, while others prefer styling on damp hair.

-If you prefer damp styling, wrap your hair in your Practicurl towel immediately after washing and leave it on for a few minutes to absorb excess water.
+If damp styling works best for you, wrap your hair in your Practicurl Curl Wrap immediately after washing and leave it on for a few minutes to absorb excess water.

 Once your hair reaches a damp stage, apply your styling products and finish with gel.

-Many curl routines work better when products aren't competing with excess water.
+Many curl routines work better when products aren't competing with excess water, making this a simple way to improve curl definition and reduce drying time.

 So Which One Should You Choose?

-If you want fast absorbency and prefer synthetic fabrics, a microfibre towel may work well for your routine.
+If you prefer a towel that absorbs water quickly and don't mind synthetic fabrics, a microfibre towel may suit your routine.

 Ready to Upgrade Your Wash Day Routine?